Capturing St Ives

 Use the simple yet powerful technique of line and wash to study St Ives’ buildings, cottages and cobbled streets and bring them to life in the studio.

-Learn how to use the deceptively simple approach of line and wash to capture these locations in situ, as well as drawing with coloured inks, pencils and pens on coloured papers.
-Create annotated studies to return to the studio to develop into larger pieces in pen, ink and wash.
+Over the three-days, you will learn how to use the deceptively simple approach of line and wash to capture these locations in situ.
+You will create annotated studies to return to the studio to develop into larger pieces using pen, ink and wash.

 This course is ideal if you want to learn to realistically capture buildings and streets from simple and straightforward techniques.
 Using minimal materials, you will build confidence in capturing a sense of place wherever you go!